 - 1000 PRO points minimum graduation requirement.

-- Showcase professional achievements on an e-portfolio that displays professional achievements.
+- Showcase professional achievements on a portfolio that displays professional achievements.

 - Gain recognition through badges, certificates, leaderboards, and awards.